 Statistics - Competency in statistics is met with a grade of B or higher in one of the approved ASU courses: PAF 301, POS 401, PSY 230, QBA 221, SWU 321, ECN 221, STP 226 or SOC 390.
 If you plan to take a course at a local Maricopa Community College, the following course is recommended: PSY 230.
 Other courses taken at ASU or another college/university may be substituted upon approval of the MPA/MPP Director.
-Please e-mail a course description to the School of Public Affairs graduate academic advisor, Chris Higgins Christopher.S.Higgins@asu.edu.
+Please e-mail a course description to the School of Public Affairs graduate academic advisor, SPA@asu.edu.

 American Government - Competency in American government is a demonstrated understanding of major institutions of modern government and processes of individual and group political activity.
 This competency is met with a grade of B or higher in one of the approved ASU courses: PAF 200, PAF 300, PAF 340, POS 110, or POS 310.
 Other courses taken at ASU or another college may be substituted upon approval of the MPA/MPP Director.
 A non-credit online module and assessment is also available through the School of Public Affairs.
-For more information, contact the School of Public Affairs graduate academic advisor, Chris Higgins - Christopher.S.Higgins@asu.edu.
-If requesting approval for a course not listed above, please include the course description and syllabus in your correspondence.
+For more information, contact the School of Public Affairs graduate academic advisor, <a href="majorage-spac